EJSnow

 Drives - Crucial MX500 500GB 2.5" SSD (4/5) + Western Digital Blue 1TB 2.5" 5400RPM HDD (2/5)

-GPU - MSI Mech 2X Radeon RX 6600 (5/5) - $197.40
+GPU - MSI Mech 2X Radeon RX 6600 (4/5) - $197.40

 Much faster than my previous RX 6400 obviously.
 Reasonably efficient, and overall a great little card.
 Purchased used on eBay, and I haven't had any problems with it, it was in great shape, and I don't think it needs to be repasted even (still has pretty good temps).
+Incredibly bottlenecked by my cpu in almost every game, but it seems to perform all right in Minecraft with shaders.

 Case - Montech Air 100 ARGB (5/5) - $69.90

 Epic mATX case.
 Buuut I honestly think it's too big for me.
 Mostly too tall.
 So in the future I will either go with a compact mATX case like the Lian Li A3 or even an ITX case but I'd definitely prefer mATX.
 Other than that I do like this case.
 For $70, you get a good quality case that's also pretty easy to build in, 4 included ARGB fans (with a 6-port ARGB hub), and pretty solid cable management options.
 But the PCIe slots are the rip-off kind which I do not like.
-The included RGB controller's built-in effects are pretty basic but I put it on a static color anyways (my motherboard doesn't have an ARGB header sadly).
+The included RGB controller's built-in effects are pretty basic but I put it on a static color anyways (my motherboard doesn't have an ARGB header).

 PSU - MSI MAG A550BN (5/5) - $52.12

-it supplies power and doesn't look like a fire hazard and it was on the more affordable side
+it supplies power doesn't look like a fire hazard and it was on the more affordable side

 Monitor - Dell SE2426HG (5/5) - $99.99

 Insane value (24" 1080p 240Hz monitor for $100).
+The most trouble-free part of this entire upgrade; it looks drastically better than my old monitor and even my laptop screen and 240Hz is so insanely smooth.
 I do wish the stand was better though.

 Little side thing